Below you will find like-minded clubs and organizations in the Pacific Northwest.

 Duckworks Boat Building Supply #

-Located in Port Townsend, this mail order boaters supply is a very nice resource for small boat plans, building supplies, and a huge variety of marine hardware.
+This mail order boaters supply is a very nice resource for small boat plans.
 Visit their website.